Engg syllabi: Univ talks to industry heads

 The state higher and technical education department, headed by Dilip Valse-Patil, has tabled the proposal, which aims at governing matters related to professional institutes offering courses on management, engineering and architecture.

-The proposal is to equip the regulatory body with statutory powers, akin to the Maharashtra Energy Regulatory Commission (MERC), making
+The proposal is to equip the regulatory body with statutory powers, akin to the Maharashtra Energy Regulatory Commission (MERC), making the decisions taken by the fivemember regulatory authority binding on the institutions.

 It is proposed to enact a new law to be called the Maharashtra Private Professional Education Institutions (regulation of admissions and fees) Act detailing its powers and its jurisdiction.